 Why is American Olympic gymnast Jade Carey not in Team USA?

+Jade Carey: Why is American Olympic gold medal winning gymnast not in Team USA?

 Sportswoman holds nominative spot, under new rules for Tokyo games

+The 21-year-old competed in the event when it was announced that Biles would miss the marquee event as she continued to focus on her mental health.

+And Carey’s score of 14.366 was enough to give the vaunted US women’s team its fifth medal of the Games.

-American gymnast Jade Carey is not actually a member of Team USA, because of new qualifying rules that only apply to the Tokyo Olympics.
+Ms Carey was not actually a member of Team USA, because of new qualifying rules that only apply to the Tokyo Olympics.

 The reason for her competing as an individual is due to a team-structure change that the International Gymnastics Federation announced in 2015.
 The body said that teams would be shrunk from five to four gymnasts, reports USA Today, with countries given the chance to secure up to two “extra spots”.